skydome20/crawler_CIA_CREST/README.md

 I write an article in Chinese for more detail about how I implement this crawler.

-(Sorry ,there is no English version)
+(Sorry, there is no English version)

 http://rpubs.com/skydome20/R-Note13-Web-Crawler-on-CIA-CREST-by-xml2